This October, in honour of Women’s History Month, I am visiting the graves of WW1 nursing sisters buried in the National Captial Region.

 Lumber was needed for such diverse uses as trench construction, railway ties, tent poles, buildings, axe handles and fuel.
 At first, the thought was that trees would be cut in Canada and shipped overseas.
 But space on ships was limited, so the Corps went to the wood in the UK and France.
 The Corps produced about 70% of the lumber used on the Western front.
 They were occupied in all aspects of the trade – from felling trees and dressing lumber to actual construction.
 They cleared sites for aerodromes.
 Some of the wood was fashioned into wooden crosses for graves.

 From his attestation papers in 1917, we go to Langton’s grave in Beechwood Cemetery in Ottawa.
 He died in June 1971 at age 102.
 What brought him from England to Canada?
 What did he do after the war?

 LCdr Alan Beddoe served with the Canadian Expeditonary Force during WW1.
 He was captured in 1915 and spent two and a half years as a prisoner of war.
 After the war, he studied art in Paris and New York and became a commercial and heraldic artist.
 One of his post-war achievements honours Canadians killed in the war: he was instrumental in creating the first Books of Remembrance housed in the Peace Tower Memorial Chamber.

 Beddoe is buried in Beechwood Cemetery, Ottawa.
 You can read more about him in the cemetery’s Historical Portraits (click through fromhere).

 Smith’s medals on display in Ottawa’s Bytown Museum

 Matron Margaret Heggie Smith is remembered in three Ottawa venues:

-- She is buried in Beechwood Cemetery (gravestone not shown)
+She is buried in Beechwood Cemetery (gravestone shown below)